My Big Fat American Gypsy Wedding

-My Big Fat American Gypsy Wedding is an American reality television series that debuted on the TLC in April 2012.
+My Big Fat American Gypsy Wedding is an American reality television series that debuted on TLC in April 2012.
 It claims to revolve around the marriage customs of Romani-Americans ("Gypsies") – allegedly members of Romanichal clans, although some are actually of Irish Traveller descent.
 It is a spin-off of Britain's Channel 4 series Big Fat Gypsy Weddings.

-It was announced in June 2012 that the series had been renewed for a second season, which debuted March 24, 2013.
-Season 4 premiered April 4, 2014 and Season 5 in February 2015.
+It was announced in June 2012 that the series had been renewed for a second season, which debuted on March 24, 2013.
+Season 4 premiered on April 4, 2014 and Season 5 in February 2015.

 My Big Fat American Gypsy Wedding has led to a spinoff series: Gypsy Sisters (2013).